acikgozb/tcp-ip-journey/1-ping/README.md

 ---

 PS: The broadcast address of a subnet is _the last available address of a subnet_, and it does not have to be 255.
-It depends on the subnet mask.
+It depends on the given subnet mask.

 ---